 A balanced approach means making smart investments today that reduce costs tomorrow.
 It also means finding more efficient ways of delivering quality public services.
 All governments in Canada are under fiscal pressure.
-In Manitoba our plan is to responsibly return to balance without major cuts to the programs Manitoba families rely on.

-Our government is on track to meet our goal of reducing the size of the civil service by 600 through retirements and attrition, with 485 positions now off the payroll.
-This initiative, combined with a voluntary reduced workweek, is helping to save over \$30 million this year alone.
+In Manitoba, our plan is to responsibly return to balance without major cuts to the programs Manitoba families rely on.
+Our government is on track to meet our goal of reducing the size of the civil service by 600 through retirement and attrition.
+With 485 positions now off the payroll, this initiative combined with a voluntary reduced work week is helping to save over \$300 million this year alone.

 In the year ahead we will undertake a major restructuring of internal services such as accommodations, procurement, IT and materials and equipment management.
 These services will be consolidated under the direct authority of Treasury Board to reduce costs.
 We are also setting a goal for the next year of reducing the office space used by government by over 100,000 square feet.

-Basic household costs in Manitoba - including home heating, hydro and auto insurance - are the lowest in Canada, over \$2,100 less per family than the national average.
+Basic household costs in Manitoba including home heating, hydro and auto insurance are the lowest in Canada, over \$2,100 less per family than the national average.
 The average Manitoba family pays \$3,800 less in taxes today because of tax relief provided by our government since 1999.

-Our minimum wage is second highest among provinces and we will continue to improve purchasing power for low-income workers.
+Our minimum wage is second highest amongst provinces, and we will continue to improve purchasing power for low-income workers.
 Our inflation rate this year has been the fourth lowest in Canada.

-In the coming year, new consumer protection legislation will be introduced to help Manitobans get a fair deal, including:

-- ensuring homeowners are provided complete, upfront, guaranteed quotes and timelines for home improvements; - providing pet owners with upfront and all-in pricing for veterinarian services; and - helping homebuyers and realtors more easily identify properties that were previously used as criminal grow-ops or drug production sites.
+In the coming year, new consumer protection legislation will be introduced to help Manitoba get a fair deal, including ensuring homeowners are provided complete upfront guaranteed quotes and timelines for home improvements, providing pet owners with upfront and all-in pricing for veterinarian services, and helping homebuyers and realtors more easily identify properties that were previously used as criminal grow ops or drug production sites.
+With winter now upon us, over 10,000 Manitobans are already accessing low-interest loans from MPI, making it easy to buy snow tires.

-With winter now upon us, over 10,000 Manitobans are already accessing lowinterest loans from MPI, making it easier to buy snow tires.
-Building on Manitoba Hydro's successful PowerSmart program, this year a new independent energy efficiency agency will be put in place to expand opportunities for all Manitobans to lower their energy bills.
+Building on Manitoba Hydro's successful smart power program, this year a new independent energy efficiency agency will be put in place to expand opportunities for all Manitobans to lower their energy bills.